10 Warning Signs Your Partner’s Criticism Is Poisoning You

 4. Their criticism extends beyond your relationship

 While no one can avoid complaints entirely, overly critical partners often exhibit a broadly negative worldview across contexts.
-Criticism and perpetual dissatisfaction dominate their default perspectives regarding work, family, friends, current events, and life in general – not just their intimate relationships.
+Criticism and perpetual dissatisfaction dominate their default perspectives regarding work, family, friends, and current events.
+This negativity extends to life in general and not just their intimate relationships.

 5. They have double standards around criticism